Elizabeth Reilinger, Ph.D. Co-Founder and Managing Partner

 Elizabeth Reilinger, Ph.D.

 From 1996 to 2008, she chaired the Boston School Committee, driving the agenda for urban education reform.
-Under her leadership, Boston won national acclaim for its documented improvements in student achievement, including the 2006 national Broad Award and the 2004 inaugural CUBE Award for outstanding school board governance practices.
+Under her leadership, the Boston School District won national acclaim for its documented improvements in student achievement, including the 2006 national Broad Award and the 2004 inaugural CUBE Award for outstanding school board governance practices.
 In 2007, Dr. Reilinger received the Richard R. Green Award, the nation's highest honor for leadership in urban education.
 Dr. Reilinger has served on the boards of numerous nonprofit organizations, institutions of higher education and emerging businesses.
 She has been the recipient of many awards for fundraising acuity, for governance, and for management leadership.
 The Boston Business Journal recognized her “. . . as an example of a new breed of nonprofit chief: tough, bottom-line smart, and management trained."
 Dr. Reilinger received her Ph.D. from Cornell University.